akruszewski/gibl/manuscript/chapter3.md

 (require "wallet.rkt")
 ```

-Our structure will contain a list of blocks, and utxo:
+Recall that utxo is just a list of `transaction-io` objects, where it represents unspent transaction outputs.
+In a way it resembles the initial ballance of wallets.
+Thus, our structure will contain a list of blocks and utxo:

 ```racket
 (struct blockchain